Weinberg & Riddle – Play The Song

 “erwigfilms” writes, “Bellson Blues part 1 Bellson Louie 1967 Jazz at the Philharmonic, London 1967.

-“In a concert like this a good drum feature is always a succesful part of the evening.
+“In a concert like this a good drum feature is always a successful part of the evening.
 What better than Louie Bellson.
 After a drum intro there are some mighty sax solos by Coleman Hawkins and Benny Carter before we go into Louie’s feature.

 “Yes, he is good, bloody good.”